sampsyo/cs6120/content/blog/2022-03-21-conservative-gc/index.md

 roots.
 The idea is to maintain a bitmap for each 8-byte word in memory indicating whether that location is alive.

-**Conservative Immix** is a conservative version of Immix.
+**Conservative Immix (Immix<sub>Cons</sub>)** is a conservative version of Immix.
 It only considers roots as ambiguous, and the objects referenced by these are pinned on line granularity (256 bytes) which is space efficient.
 Like Immix, it performs opportunistic copying for other non-root exact references.
-Furthermore, ambiguous roots are filtered against the object map.
+Furthermore, ambiguous roots are filtered against the object map, which is updated after every collection cycle.

-Similarly, **Conservative Sticky Immix** is the conservative counterpart of Sticky Immix.
+Similarly, **Conservative Sticky Immix (Sticky Immix<sub>Cons</sub>)** is the conservative counterpart of Sticky Immix.
+Maintaining the object map is trickier since only young objects are traced regularly.

 **Conservative Immix RC (RC Immix<sub>Cons</sub>)** performs tracing on young objects, and reference counting on mature objects.
+Object map is used here as well, and is updated incrementally as reference counting is performed.

 # Evaluation